Maila Nurmi: Origin of Vampira

 The idea for the Vampira character was born in 1953, when Nurmi attended choreographer Lester Horton's annual Bal Caribe Masquerade in a costume inspired by as-yet-unnamed Morticia Addams in The New Yorker cartoons of Charles Addams.
-Her appearance with pale white skin and tight black dress caught the attention of television producer Hunt Stromberg, Jr., who wanted to hire her to host horror films on the Los Angeles television station KABC-TV, but Stromberg had no idea how to contact her.
+Her appearance with pale white skin and tight black dress caught the attention of television producer Hunt Stromberg Jr., who wanted to hire her to host horror films on the Los Angeles television station KABC-TV, but Stromberg had no idea how to contact her.
 He finally got her phone number from Rudi Gernreich, later the designer of the topless swimsuit.
 The name Vampira was the invention of Nurmi's husband, Dean Riesner.
 Nurmi's characterization was influenced by the Dragon Lady from the comic strip Terry and the Pirates and the evil queen from Disney's Snow White and the Seven Dwarfs.
+Her measurements were advertised as 38-17-36.

 On April 30, 1954, KABC-TV aired a preview, Dig Me Later, Vampira, at 11:00 p.m.
 The Vampira Show premiered the following night, May 1, 1954.
 For the first four weeks, it aired at midnight, then moved to 11:00 p.m. on May 29.
 Ten months later, it aired at 10:30 p.m., beginning March 5, 1955.
 Each show opened with Vampira gliding down a dark corridor flooded with dry-ice fog.
 At the end of her trance-like walk, the camera zoomed in on her face as she let out a piercing scream.
 She then introduced (and mocked) that evening's film while reclining barefoot on a skull-encrusted Victorian couch.
 Her horror-related comedy antics included ghoulish puns, such as encouraging viewers to write for epitaphs instead of autographs, and talking to her pet spider Rollo.

 In one publicity stunt, she ran as a candidate for Night Mayor of Hollywood with a platform of "dead issues".
 In another, KABC had her cruise around Hollywood in the back of a chauffeur-driven 1932 Packard touring car with the top down, where she sat, as Vampira, holding a black parasol.
-The show was an immediate hit, and in June 1954 she appeared as Vampira in a horror-themed comedy skit on The Red Skelton Show along with Béla Lugosi and Lon Chaney, Jr. That week, Life magazine ran an article on her, including a photo spread of her show-opening entrance and scream.
-A kinescope of her The Red Skelton Show appearance was discovered in 2014, and is available as part of the Shout Factory DVD box set Red Skelton: The Early Years.
+The show was an immediate hit, and in June 1954 she appeared as Vampira in a horror-themed comedy skit on The Red Skelton Show along with Béla Lugosi and Lon Chaney Jr. That week, Life magazine ran an article on her, including a photo spread of her show-opening entrance and scream.